 All scholarships for the 2018-2019 academic year have been awarded.
 At this time there are no available scholarships; please monitor this page starting in the fall for updates for the 2021-2022 academic year.

-The Orange County Library System participated in the Career Online High School (COHS) from 2015-2017, as offered by the State of Florida.
+The Orange County Library System participated in the Career Online High School (COHS) from 2015-2017 and from 2018-2019 as offered by the State of Florida.
 This program offered scholarships to qualified individuals looking to earn their high school diploma and a career certificate.
 Students had to complete an online self-assessment, prerequisite course, and an in-person interview to apply for the program.

 The Orange County Library System is pleased to announce our participation in the Career Online High School (COHS) program.
-This program offers adults (19 and older) the opportunity to earn an accredited high school diploma and career certificate online.
+This program offers adults (19 and older) the opportunity to earn an accredited high school diploma with career focused electives.
 The library’s program offers a limited number of scholarships to qualified adult learners who are looking to advance their careers, prepare for workforce entry, and continue their education.
-Career Online High School through the Orange County Library System is open to all eligible OCLS card holders.
+Career Online High School through the Orange County Library System is open to all eligible OCLS resident card holders.
 Applicants who successfully complete an online self-assessment, a prerequisite course, and an in-person interview will be considered for enrollment.

 The core classes consist of the following subjects: English, Math, Social Studies, and Science.

-In addition to earning a high school diploma, students will earn a career certificate in one of these high-demand fields:
+In addition to earning a high school diploma, students will focus on a career track in one of these high-demand fields:

 Not sure if the program is right for you?
 Check out the frequently asked questions to learn more.

 The Career Online High School project is brought to you through a partnership with the State of Florida.